lithiumhead/netduino_eclipse_yagarto/README.md

 - **blinky** Blinks the SMD LED present on the netduino board.
 Uses a delay loop.
 - **serial** Sends "Hello World" out on USART0 @ 115200 8-N-1.
 A USB to UART transceiver (e.g. FT232) must be connected to appropriate pins of USART0.
 (Read blog post linked to above)
 - **serial_printf** Sends "Hello World" out on USART0 @ 115200 8-N-1.
 Uses printf() to do so.
 The out put of printf() is directed to USART0.
 A USB to UART transceiver (e.g. FT232) must be connected to appropriate pins of USART0.
 (Read blog post linked to above)
-- **SW_LED** Toggle the SMD LED present on the netduino board with the switch which is also present on board the netduino.
+- **SW_LED** Toggle the SMD LED using the tactile switch, both of which are present onboard the netduino.
+The LED lights up when the switch is pressed and turns off when it is released.